 Clearance rates in Canberra have been gradually declining over the year and this is the third consecutive month the clearance rate has declined year-on-year.

-Domain chief data scientist Dr Nicola Powell predicts the clearance rate over the spring selling season will track lower than last year due to tighter lending conditions and slowing price growth.
+Domain senior research analyst Dr Nicola Powell predicts the clearance rate over the spring selling season will track lower than last year due to tighter lending conditions and slowing price growth.

 “I expect we will see a clearance rate around 60 to 65 per cent [as] there is less steam in the market compared to last spring,” she said.